Diebold Nixdorf: Recent years and Wincor Nixdorf acquisition (2014-2017)

 In March 2015, Diebold acquired the Canadian ATM software company Phoenix Interactive Design.
 Based in London, Ontario, Phoenix was known for working with clients such as TD Canada Trust and Fifth Third Bank.
 Diebold sold the North American aspects of its electronic security business to Securitas in October 2015.
 Based in Stockholm, Securitas purchased the assets for US$350 million.
 On October 25, 2015, Diebold publicly debuted two new ATM concepts.
 The first model, Irving, allows customers to withdraw money with an iris scan instead of a card, while the second concept, titled Janus, was described by Fortune as "a dual-sided, self-service ATM that can serve two customers at the same time."

 In June 2015, Diebold was reportedly in talks to acquire its German rival Wincor Nixdorf. with the new company to be named Diebold Nixdorf.
 On November 23, 2015, Diebold Incorporated and Wincor Nixdorf AG entered into a business combination agreement, with Diebold offering $1.8 billion in cash and shares to finance the acquisition.
 Combined, it was estimated that the two companies would control about 35 percent of the global ATM market.
 The combined company would have registered offices in North Canton, Ohio, and be operated from headquarters in North Canton and Wincor Nixdorf's facilities in Paderborn, Germany.
 Software development for the new company would take place in North America, with Diebold citing their Phoenix Interactive Design subdivision based in Ontario, Canada.
 Diebold announced it had satisfied the share tender condition to acquire Wincor Nixdorf on March 24, 2016.
-On August 15, 2016, it was announced that the acquisition had been completed, with Diebold Nixdorf beginning operations under the name Diebold Nixdorf on August 16.
+On August 15, 2016, it was announced that the acquisition had been completed, with Diebold Nixdorf beginning operations under the current name on August 16.

 Nixdorf history

 Founded by Heinz Nixdorf, Nixdorf Computer was formed in 1952.
-In 1990, the company was purchased by Siemens AG and renamed Siemens Nixdorf Informationssysteme.
+In 1990, the company was purchased by Siemens and renamed Siemens Nixdorf Informationssysteme.
 The company was re-focused exclusively on its current product set in 1998 and renamed Siemens Nixdorf Retail and Banking Systems GmbH.
 Following a buyout by Kohlberg Kravis Roberts and Goldman Sachs Capital Partners on October 1, 1999, the company was renamed Wincor Nixdorf.
-The company was taken public May 19, 2004 with a successful IPO.
+The company was taken public on May 19, 2004, with a successful IPO.
 On November 8, 2006, chief executive officer Karl-Heinz Stiller announced his resignation from the board.
 Eckard Heidloff was elected as his replacement.